peteclark3/distributed-task-scheduler/README.md

 ## Running
 - In the root directory (cd `distributed-task-scheduler` if you haven't already), run `docker-compose up --build -d`
 - Wait a bit, then visit http://localhost:3001 to access the frontend.
 The frontend takes a bit to start (see the frontend Dockerfile for more info).
 If you want to be sure the frontend has started, you can run `docker-compose logs frontend -f` in the repo root directory.
-Once you see `You can now view scheduler-frontend in the browser`, you can visit http://localhost:3001.
+Once you see `You can now view scheduler-frontend in the browser`, it's ready.
 - Hopefully, registering tasks in the UI is self-explanatory.
 If not, please see the [design document](docs/design.md) for more information.

 ## Stopping